wso2/product-microgateway/README.md

 ```

 #### 8. Override API Authorization Header
 By default the APIs exposed via microgateway requires a valid token sent with "Authorization" header.
-By sepecifying the
+By specifying the
 "x-wso2-auth-header" users can set custom header name for this.

 ```